vgonisanz/opengl-inyect-overlay/README.md

 ## nanogui

 It is a repository to create simple GUI based on OpenGL.
 Use GLFW as dependency!
+This is required to use a sample of steamlike overlay.

 * Note I: Do the following commands where you want to put the dependencies source code.
 * Note II: Change path ```~/install/nanogui``` for your desired installing path.